distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Keep the two standard conditional markets, and add a third cash-settled future.
 Let `I = impact_TWAP`, a pre-resolution time-weighted average of `impact(t) = price_yes(t) - price_no(t)` over an eligibility window.
 The third future settles to `I` regardless of which event outcome occurs.

-The oracle inputs must come from the separate conditional markets rather than the impact future itself.
-If the conditional products are outcome claims rather than prices already expressed in conditional asset units, the oracle also needs an explicit conversion; it cannot treat raw claim prices as `price_yes` and `price_no`.

 ## Why a separate market is necessary

 The impact-spread future has terminal value `I`.
 A long entered at futures price `F_0` earns `I - F_0`, while a short earns `F_0 - I`.
 Neither PnL depends on which event outcome occurs.
 The ordinary conditional markets continue to settle under their existing rules, so the impact future does not determine the prices used by its own oracle.